alexirpan/mystery-hunt-bingo/README.md

     "Puzzle about Taylor Swift.",
     "Puzzle about Magic: the Gathering.",
-    "Puzzle data is embedded in something produced months ago.", "Puzzle uses blockchains in some way.",
-    "Puzzle about bridge or poker.",
+    "Puzzle data is embedded in something produced months ago.", "Puzzle uses blockchains or cryptocurrency in some way.", "Puzzle about bridge or poker.",
     "Puzzle uses ternary in extraction.",
     // "Need to ask for a replacement for a physical puzzle.",
-    // "The scavenger hunt puzzle is backsolved.", "Metapuzzle solved with fewer than half the answers.", "A puzzle has multiple answers.",
+    // "The scavenger hunt puzzle is backsolved.", "Metapuzzle solved with <= half the answers.",
+    "A puzzle has multiple answers.",
     "The winning team has < 50 members.",
     "The winning team has 50+ members.",